Managing Your Dotfiles With Git and Make

 @ln -nfs "${pwd}/bashrc" ~/.bashrc

-1. Install your dotfiles:
+Install the dotfiles:

 $ make all